-In 1894 Alfred Dreyfus, a French army officer, was convicted of spying.
-It took eleven years for the case to unravel and by the time he was exonerated, the government and the apparatus of the state had been rattled.
+In 1894 Alfred Dreyfus, an innocent French army officer, was convicted of spying and was imprisoned on Devil’s Island in French Guiana.
+It took eleven years for the case to unravel and by the time he was exonerated, the government and the apparatus of the French state had been shaken to its core.
 Dreyfus went on to serve in the army again, with distinction.
 The ‘Dreyfus Affair’ is now seen as one of the most striking examples of a complex miscarriage of justice, where a major role was played by the press and public opinion.

 People are fallible.
 Justice systems are fallible.
 They make mistakes.

 Now we have the case of Meredith Kercher who was murdered by Rudy Guede in Perugia, Italy on November 1st 2007.
-Amanda Knox and Raffaele Sollecito were wrongfully prosecuted and vilified across the world, just as Alfred Dreyfus and Lindy Chamberlain were in their day.
-The same pattern of a flawed investigation followed by a rush to judgement is evident here as well, for those who take the trouble to look for it.
+Amanda Knox and Raffaele Sollecito were charged with Kercher’s murder, wrongfully convicted and vilified across the world, just as Alfred Dreyfus and Lindy Chamberlain had been in their day.
+The same pattern of a flawed investigation followed by a rush to judgment is evident here as well.
 Meredith Kercher’s killer Rudy Guede was caught quickly.
 Solid forensic evidence ties him to the crime and he admitted to being with Meredith when she died.
-He was in the house of a girl he barely knew; a place where he had no right to be.
-His DNA was found in her vagina and there was semen between her legs.
-Straightforward open and shut cases are rarely as clear as this one.
+He was in the house of a girl he barely knew; a place where he had no plausible reason to be.
+His DNA was found in her vagina and a semen stain was found on a pillow between her legs.
+Murder cases are rarely as easily solved as this one.

-So, how on earth could a justice system in a Western nation charge and convict two additional people who are innocent and had alibis, when no credible evidence places them at the scene of the crime?
+So, how on earth could a justice system in a sophisticated Western democracy charge and convict two additional unconnected people who had alibis and against whom no credible evidence was ever produced?

 Welcome to Alice in Wonderland, Italian style, where a car crash of judicial and prosecutorial malice and incompetence chased down two students and their families for over seven years.

 It is a fundamental tenet of justice that an accused person should have the right to confront his or her accuser.
-This principle is at the heart of the European Convention on Human Rights.
-Rudy Guede was tried separately in a ‘fast track’ trial process in which rulings were made that became binding on Knox and Sollecito but which their lawyers were denied the right to challenge.
-Throughout the trials Guede was never required to substantiate his accusation that Knox and Sollecito were present when Meredith Kercher was murdered.
-This became an Italian ‘judicial truth’, used by the Italian Supreme Court to torpedo their acquittal in 2013.
+This principle is at the heart of the European Convention on Human Rights and it was denied to Amanda Knox and Raffaele Sollecito by Italy.
+Rudy Guede was tried separately in a ‘fast track’ process in which rulings were made that became binding on Knox and Sollecito but at which their lawyers were not present and were denied the right to challenge.
+Throughout his trial and appeal process, Guede was never required to substantiate his accusation that Knox and Sollecito were present when Meredith Kercher was murdered.
+Furthermore, he was never cross-examined at any of Knox and Sollecito’s trials.
+His unchallenged assertion that they had been involved then became an Italian ‘judicial truth’ which was used by the Italian Supreme Court to torpedo Knox and Sollecito’s 2011 acquittal when it was appealed by the prosecution in 2013.

 The twists and turns of the case transfixed tabloid newspaper readers in three countries.
-One newspaper, the British Daily Mail, became so obsessed with the life of Amanda Knox that it paid a photographer to stalk her around the streets of Seattle and posted photos of her drinking tea, riding a bike and talking to friends.
+One newspaper, the British Daily Mail, became so obsessed with the life of Amanda Knox, that after her release from prison in 2011, it paid a photographer to stalk her around the streets of Seattle so that it could publish photos of her drinking tea, riding a bike and talking to friends.
 Rarely has the life of an innocent person been subjected to such relentless and intrusive scrutiny.

-The purpose of the trolls was best articulated decades ago by Joseph Goebbels, “If you tell a lie big enough and keep repeating it, people will eventually come to believe it.”
+The modus operandi of the trolls was articulated decades ago by Joseph Goebbels, “If you tell a lie big enough and keep repeating it, people will eventually come to believe it.”
 By this means they hoped to deny two innocent people the eventual exoneration that was their right.

 Nothing of Knox or Sollecito was found in the room where Meredith Kercher died.
-The items that were suppose to implicate them – a knife and a bra clasp – are scientifically worthless and logically invalid.
+The items that were supposed to have implicated them – a knife and a bra clasp – are scientifically worthless and logically invalid.
 No honest prosecutor would have dared to use them.
-But in this case the prosecution was so eager to convict that the list of the abuses of due process of Italian and European law is two pages long and there was a petition demanding a thorough investigation into this denial of rights to the accused.
-At the time of the acquittal in March 2015, the petition had amassed 4100 signatures in 4 months.
+But in this case, the prosecution was so eager to convict that the list of the abuses of due process of Italian and European law is two pages long.
+A petition was launched demanding a thorough investigation into the denial of rights to the accused, which was presented to the US State Department.
+By the time of Knox and Sollecito’s final acquittal in March 2015, it had amassed 4100 signatures after only 3 months online.

-The prosecution’s lab technician and DNA ‘expert’, Patrizia Stefanoni, falsified documents and committed double perjury regarding the knife; she destroyed the bra clasp; withheld test results that proved that no bloody footprints were detected on passageway floors until half way through the trial and she suppressed in excess of 100 DNA profiles from the crime scene.
-Other evidence destruction included 29 phone taps of Knox and Sollecito before they were arrested and Amanda Knox’s computer and camera which had photographs of her friendship with the victim.
+The prosecution’s lab technician and DNA ‘expert’, Patrizia Stefanoni, falsified documents and committed double perjury regarding the knife.
+She also destroyed the bra clasp through improper storage.
+Test results that should have been shared with the defense that proved that no bloody footprints were detected on passageway floors, were suppressed until halfway through the first trial.
+In excess of 100 DNA profiles from the crime scene ‘disappeared’.
+Other evidence destruction and disappearance included 29 phone intercepts of Knox and Sollecito talking before they were arrested and Knox’s computer and camera which had photographs demonstrating her friendship with Kercher.

-When these facts were revealed to the court, they were largely ignored by the journalists who slept or joked in an anteroom.
-Just one of Stefanoni’s misdeeds should have terminated the trial leading to the release of the defendants.
-Each of them should have triggered an investigation into her malpractice, followed by her dismissal and the filing of criminal charges against her for seeking to pervert the course of justice.
-Every case she ever worked on should be reopened and the people she helped to convict given new trials.
+When this misfeasance was revealed to the court, it was ignored by the journalists who slept or joked in an anteroom.
+Just one of Stefanoni’s misdemeanors should have terminated the trial.
+Each of them should have triggered an investigation into malpractice.

 If the forensic evidence presented in court was a scientific joke, the prosecution’s witnesses were no better.
-They tripped over their own statements and showed themselves up as confused drug addicts and unreliable poseurs.
+They tripped over their own statements and revealed themselves to be confused drug addicts and unreliable poseurs.

-Investigators recorded and transcribed thousands of hours of innocent phone calls and prison visits while apparently neglecting to tape the single crucial interrogation of Amanda Knox that the whole case hinged on.
+Investigators recorded and transcribed thousands of hours of innocent phone calls and prison visits yet apparently neglected to tape the single crucial interrogation of Amanda Knox that their case rested on.
 You really couldn’t make this stuff up.

-This website has been carefully assembled by a team who refused to simply stand by and watch while a monstrous conceit was foisted on two innocent young people, the nation of Italy and last and emphatically not least, the family of murder victim Meredith Kercher.
+This website has been carefully assembled by a team of supporters who refused to simply stand and watch while an injustice was imposed on two innocent young people, the nation of Italy, and last and emphatically not least, the family of murder victim Meredith Kercher.
 Please read these pages.
 You will be shocked.

-The Kerchers deserved so much more from the police, investigators and courts of Italy, but they were failed.
-They were owed a duty of care by the media of Meredith’s home nation, but it placed scandal and a quick buck ahead of the truth and let them down.
-They are owed an apology by the leeches who sought to prolong their misery by deliberately misrepresenting the case and harassing the innocent.
+The Kerchers deserved so much more from the police, investigators, and courts of Italy, but they were failed.
+They were owed a duty of care by the media of Meredith’s home nation, but it placed scandal and circulation figures ahead of the truth and let them down.
+They are also owed an apology by the leeches and trolls who continue to prolong their misery by misrepresenting the facts of the case and harassing innocent victims.

 Amanda Knox and Raffaele Sollecito suffered for too long.
-The Kercher family suffered for too long.
+The Kercher family has suffered for too long.